 An International Commemoration

-On June 6 2019, the official international ceremony celebrating this major anniversary will take place on one of the beaches and will be attended by many Allied Heads of State.
-US President Donald Trump, French President Emmanuel Macron, British Prime Minister Theresa May and many other world leaders and dignitaries will all be in Normandy to mark the 75th anniversary.
+On June 6 2019, the official international ceremony celebrating this major anniversary took place on one of the beaches and was attended by many Allied Heads of State.
+US President Donald Trump, French President Emmanuel Macron, British Prime Minister Theresa May and many other world leaders and dignitaries were in Normandy to mark the 75th anniversary.

-For this very special anniversary, an unprecedented program of festive events will take place from 25 May to 16 June.
-Attendants will get to enjoy parachute landings, musical firework displays, picnics, parades, concerts and exhibitions!
+For this very special anniversary, an unprecedented program of festive events took place from 25 May to 16 June.
+Attendants enjoyed parachute landings, musical firework displays, picnics, parades, concerts and exhibitions!

 Normandy, Birthplace of Impressionism